dharmik2101/Statistical-Methods/README.md

 ## **Contents**
 - **Bayesian Statistics**
   - `Bayesian Statistics.ipynb`: A Jupyter Notebook with detailed examples and implementations of Bayesian statistical methods.
-  - `Bayesian Statistics.docx`: A document explaining the concepts, formulas, and practical use cases of Bayesian statistics.

 - **Food Sector**
   - This folder contains a brief explanation of statistical techniques applied to the food sector.